5094 E. Los Coyotes Diagonal

 Glaucoma Statistics

-More than 2.2 million Americans over the age of 40 have glaucoma and another 2 million do not know they have the disease.
-It is known as the ‘silent stealer of vision’ because it can start to cause permanent vision loss without the patient being aware of the slow reduction in their peripheral vision.
-If you believe that glaucoma is becoming an issue with your health, visiting about a glaucoma symptom at any eye physician would be the best choice to get a proper diagnosis.
-Call or visit our glaucoma specialists in Long Beach today to learn about the possible symptoms.
+More than 2.7 million Americans over the age of 40 have glaucoma and another 2 million do not know they have the disease.
+These numbers are expected to double by the year 2050.
+Glaucoma is known as the ‘silent stealer of vision’ because it can start to cause permanent vision loss without the patient being aware of the slow reduction in their peripheral vision.
+Because of the lack of symptoms, many people have already lost vision by the time they’re diagnosed.
+We recommend all people 40 or older, regardless of how they see, to have an annual eye exam to rule out glaucoma.

 What is Glaucoma?